Project: Nokor Caktomukh

 Since this paper is still drafted, the readers would bevised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 After the break down of its Cakravatin establishment, the Khmer Empire lost its supremacy.
-For the rest of its existence, attempts were nade to restore back the Angkorian past glory but failed.
+For the rest of its existence, attempts were made to restore back the Angkorean past glory but failed.
 Faced with hostile environment, their chance for recovery faded away.
-The introduction of Muslim in the Malay archipelago and Indonesian islands split the southern China Sea from the mainland.
+The introduction of Muslim in the Malay Archipelago and Indonesian islands split the southern China Sea from the mainland.
 It restricted Buddhism that was once the unifying factor of Southeast Asia into a smaller territory of the mainland.
 Economically, the influx of Chinese immigrants destabilized the regional economy as they took control over of the International sea trade.
-Facing with more aggressive cinicized elements, the Khmers along with the Mon nations found themselves fighting for a losing battle.
-In their struggle for survival, both countries were taken over by neighboring states and became almost out of theirs existence.
-In between two of its most aggressive neighbors, the Khmer nation in particular, was completely isolated from its ancient ally and was particularly vulnerable.
+Facing with more aggressive cinicized elements, the Khmers along with the Mon nationals found themselves fighting for a losing battle.
+In their struggle for survival, both countries were taken over by neighboring states to lose most of their territory and almost of their existence.
+In between two of its most aggressive neighbors, the Khmer nation in particular was completely isolated from its ancient ally and was particularly vulnerable.
 In a series of relentless campaign, Ajudhya drove the Khmer court out of Angkor deep into the southern region.
-The Khmer capital had been moved many times into many locations and at the end was moved to the site called Caktomukha.
-It is the location where the Mekong River and the Great Lake meet and split into two southern branches that gave the region its name (Notes: The Caktomukh River).
-On the other side, Dai-Viet was going to wrest the eastern seashore that was in the past, the Angkorian facilities in the trade with China.
-After succumbing Champa, Dai-viet continued their southern campaign into Prey Nokor.
-Nicknamed as Nam-tien, Dai-viet's campaign to the South stripped Cambodia of its important seaport of Prey-nokor and isolated the Khmer court from the mainstream of international seatrade highway.
+On the other side, Annam was going to wrest the eastern seashore that was in the past served as the Angkorean seaports in the trade with China.
+After succumbing Champa, Annam continued their southern campaign into Prey Nokor.
+Nicknamed as Nam-tien, Annam's campaign to the South stripped Cambodia of its important seaport of Prey-nokor and isolated the Khmer court from the mainstream of international sea trade.
+During the rest of its existence, the Khmer court was being jogged by the two neighbors.
+Through political unrest, the Khmer capital had been moved many times into many locations to avoid the sack.
+The site known as the Caktomukha River was to become the first refuge of the Khmer court after leaving Angkor.
+It is the location where the Mekong River and the Great Lake meet and split into two southern branches that gave the region its name as "the four branches River" known as Phnom Pehn of today.

 In the manuscript, the researcher specified that his collection was just a part of records left by our ancestors.
 However, we found out that it has more elaborate records than other collections about the same post-Ankorian history of Cambodia, and is the only one so far available of today.
 (CKH: Preface)